 Phytobius waltoni is a tiny, 2 mm long, aquatic weevil that lives on aquatic plants.

-Above is an adult Pine weevil, also sometimes called the Large pine weevil or Spruce weevil.
+Above is an adult Pine weevil, also sometimes called the Large pine weevil or Spruce weevil, native to northern Europe and Asia.
 The body length is from 8 - 14 mm.
 It is common in Scotland, but less common in England.
 Adults are seen mainly from April to June.
 Females lay eggs on pine and spruce roots, although they can also eat larch.
-The adults prefer trees less than 6 years old, and can cause the death of a young tree, so are considered a pest.
+They prefer weak or dead trees.
+The adults prefer trees less than 6 years old.
+They feed on the bark at the base of young trees, and can cause tree death, so are considered a significant pest in Europe.
+One generation can take from one to three years.

 The photograph below is a close-up showing the long, yellow, hair-like scales on the elytra.